The Simple, Sweet Life

 Here are the basic consistencies and what they’re used for:

-Stiff icing: As the name implies, this the thickest/stiffest consistency of icing you’ll use when decorating cookies.
-This icing will hold a very stiff peak and has a spreadable, frosting-like consistency.
+As the name implies, this is the thickest/stiffest consistency of icing.
+This icing holds a very stiff peak and has a spreadable, frosting-like consistency.

 Uses: flowers/succulents/other intricate shapes that need to hold their form, brush embroidery

-Piping icing: This is best described as a medium consistency icing.
-It should hold a soft peak that doesn’t spread when piped.
+This is best described as medium-consistency icing.
+It should hold a soft peak that doesn't spread when piped.
 Think soft serve ice cream.

 Uses: outlining cookies, lettering, detailing/filigree, piping borders

-If you’re unfamiliar with icings that are delineated in seconds, the seconds simply stand for the amount of time it takes the icing to reabsorb and return to a smooth finish.
+If you're unfamiliar with consistencies in seconds, the seconds stand for the amount of time it takes the icing to reabsorb into itself.

 In other words, if you pick up a spoonful of icing and drop it back in the bowl, this icing will take approximately 20 seconds to reabsorb.
-This icing lies somewhere between piping icing and flood icing.
+Its consistency is somewhere between piping icing and flood icing.

-Rather than outline and fill, I’ll pipe an entire layer of this icing straight onto the cookie, use a toothpick to work it into place, gently shake/tap and it’s good to go.
+Rather than outline and fill, I pipe an entire layer of this icing straight onto the cookie, use a toothpick to work it into place, gently shake/tap and it's good to go.

-Uses: filling/covering cookies, royal icing transfers, building dimension, wet-on-wet
+Uses: filling/covering cookies, royal icing transfers, building dimension, wet-on-wet, dipped cookies

 Uses: flooding outlined areas, wet-on-wet